silverstripe/gha-ci/README.md

 `js: false`

 ##### Extra jobs
 Define specific test combinations (e.g. php and db versions).
 All inputs are false by default so you only need to include config for the input(s) you want enabled.
-All inputs except `dynamic_matrix` and `simple_matrix` are available in this context.
+All inputs except `dynamic_matrix`, `simple_matrix`, and `phpunit_skip_suites` are available in this context.
 There are also some additional inputs specific to the extra_jobs input (see below).
 Use a multi-line yml string
 ```yml
 extra_jobs: |
   - php: '8.0'